Saving the camera settings of a shot in the exif data of the scans

 The package

-Here are the two main functions in the package:
+Here are the main functions in the package:

 The workflow